c-huang-tty/backup.github.io/_posts/2021-01-06-blog-post-title-from-file-name.md

 Notes

 - As a reference is not an object, we can't define a pointer to a reference.
-- The type of a pointer and the object to which it points to must be the same.
+- The type of a pointer and the object to which it points to must be the same (__except__ pointers to const and classes related by interitance).

 ---
 ### `&` and `*`